Alessandro Volta: Legacy

 Volta's legacy is celebrated by the Tempio Voltiano memorial located in the public gardens by the lake.
-There is also a museum that has been built in his honour, which exhibits some of the equipment that Volta used to conduct experiments.
+There is also a museum that was built in his honour, which exhibits some of the equipment that Volta used to conduct experiments.
 Nearby stands the Villa Olmo, which houses the Voltian Foundation, an organization promoting scientific activities.
 Volta carried out his experimental studies and produced his first inventions near Como.

-In the Old Campus of the University of Pavia there is the classroom (Aula Volta) commissioned by Emperor Joseph II to Leopoldo Pollack in 1787 for the lectures of Alessandro Volta, while in the University History Museum there are many scientific instruments that belonged to Volta and his chair and his blackboard.
+In the Old Campus of the University of Pavia, there is the classroom (Aula Volta) commissioned by Emperor Joseph II to Leopoldo Pollack in 1787 for the lectures of Alessandro Volta, while in the University History Museum there are many scientific instruments that belonged to Volta.

+In 1927, an international physics conference, the Como Conference was held at Lake Como for the 100th anniversary of his death.

 His image was depicted on the Italian Lire 10,000 note (1990–1997) along with a sketch of his voltaic pile.

 In late 2017, Nvidia announced a new workstation-focused GPU microarchitecture called Volta.

-The electric eel species Electrophorus voltai, described in 2019 and the strongest bioelectricity producer in nature, was named after Volta.
+The electric eel species Electrophorus voltai, described in 2019 as the strongest bioelectricity producer in nature, was named after Volta.